 There are a variety of ways to control this pest:

-The larvae or pupae over winter in the soil or even a mulch pile.
+The larvae or pupae overwinter in the soil or even a mulch pile.
 Winter plowing or roto-tilling can kill them.

-a couple inches deep into the soil, and 3-4 inches tall above the soil.
+Tomato Plant Collars – Create a barrier around your plants.
+Use cardboard, aluminum, plastic bottles, milk jugs, or plastic cups.
+Place them around the plant, a couple of inches deep into the soil, and 3-4 inches tall above the soil.

 Home gardeners should roto-till the soil as soon as the ground can be worked, to expose and kill dormant larvae.